 If you want to go a bit fancier, you can post Facebook Notes to give your thoughts a blog-like feel.
 To do that, you can go to https://www.facebook.com/YOUR-USERNAME/notes (replace with your own username) and click “Add Note.”

-UPDATE: Facebook has discontinued their notes feature on the 31st of October 2020, which further proves some of the things I’m pointing out later in the article.
+UPDATE: Facebook has discontinued its notes feature on the 31st of October 2020, which further proves some of the things I’m pointing out later in the article.
 Keep reading.

 This is also a great way, especially if you want to write about business-related topics.
-You can treat it just like an archive or articles, and all you have to do is click on “Write an article.”
+You can treat it just like a blog, and all you have to do is click on “Write an article.”
 That simple.

-Bill Gates constantly writes on LinkedIn and has an audience of over 17 mil followers.
-No one says your biggest passion can’t also be something you do at work, not to mention the fact that people who work in the same field as you are always looking for knowledge and inspiration.
+Bill Gates constantly writes on LinkedIn and has an audience of over 34 mil followers.
+No one says your biggest passion can’t also be something you do at work, not to mention that people who work in the same field as you are always looking for knowledge and inspiration.
 I know I do.

 Creating your own website